permafrost-dev/phpcsfixer-preset/README.md

 ---

+This package allows you to use the same `php-cs-fixer` formatting rules across all of your projects without copy-and-pasting configuration files.
+There's also a quick setup script to automatically generate a configuration file for your project structure and preferred formatting preset.

-This package provides an opinionated, shared `php-cs-fixer` configuration as well as pre-configured `Finder` classes for common project formats and use cases.
-Supported PHP versions: 7.3, 7.4, and 8.0.
+`permafrost-dev/phpcsfixer-preset` provides several opinionated `php-cs-fixer` configuration choices as well as pre-configured `Finder` classes for common project formats and use cases.

+Supported PHP versions: `7.3`, `7.4`, and `8.0`.

 The original concept for this package came from this excellent article on [sharing php-cs-fixer configurations across projects](https://laravel-news.com/sharing-php-cs-fixer-rules-across-projects-and-teams)  written by [Tim Mcdonald](https://timacdonald.me/).